yulequan/face-alignment-in-3000fps/README.md

 5. To test a model on dataset: set test dataset in `TestDemo.cpp`.
 Use `"LBF.out TestModel"`.

 ###Model
 I have trained a model on AFW, HELEN,LFPW dataset.
-You can download it from [here](http://pan.baidu.com/s/1326PS).
+You can download it from [here](http://pan.baidu.com/s/1326PS) or google drive(i have unload the model on the [google drive](https://drive.google.com/folderview?id=0ByeDfKY7bL0_fmg2RWN2V0xtQ19veW1wdFVJRjBaRHBuUmJNNERHc0YyQ2lLVXJodDZTbk0&usp=sharing)).

 ### FAQ